 You are Not Alone!
 6 Tips for Dealing with Loneliness After 60

-Dealing with Loneliness is Possible… but, it Takes Time
+Dealing with Loneliness as an Older Adult is Possible… but it Takes Time

-But sometimes, even if we’re happy being “alone,” we all have occasions of feeling lonely.
-In a more severe form, loneliness can manifest as a symptom of depression.
-How we overcome depression and loneliness starts with accepting ourselves at a fundamental level, and having a personal identify that is not dependent on anyone else.
+Overcoming loneliness starts with accepting ourselves at a fundamental level and having a personal identify that is not dependent on anyone else.

 Here are some ways to learn how to deal with loneliness in a constructive and positive way:

 - Get Real – Understand Your Loneliness Triggers

 - Get Active – Walk, Run, Play, Dance and Move